 ADVANCED CJIS AUTHENTICATION

-Accessing CJIS databases requires strict adherence to Criminal Justice Information Services, or CJIS standards, such as activity monitoring and securing inactive workstations.
-Session lockouts, dynamic password settings, and minimum password lengths are just some of the features available.
+Accessing CJIS databases requires strict adherence to Criminal Justice Information Services (CJIS) standards, such as activity monitoring and securing inactive workstations.
+Automate session lockouts, dynamic password settings, and password lengths.

-Powerful police-grade, multi-factor authentication made easy, secure, and automatic for critical data protection.
-GateKeeper enterprise password manager and access control system is a practical, cost-effective solution for compliance concerns.
+Police-grade MFA made automatic, easy, and secure for critical data protection.
+GateKeeper password manager and access control system is a practical, cost-effective solution for compliance needs.

 "Halberd is a Bluetooth proximity–based, access-control device that permits the user to their computer and have it automatically lock as they depart.
 Upon their return, Halberd restores the screen — all with no pins and passwords.
 The device saves computer security from breach as soon as a user leaves the immediate area as well as saves any lost work time logging on and off computers.
 Personal security is also greatly enhanced by the automatic lock and unlock capability based on proximity.
 Industries such as medicine, law, security, transportation and logistics will get a competitive advantage, as their competitors waste time, manpower and put themselves at potential of serious and costly data breach."